Are We the People?

-After scanning and discussing the first three Articles, have students work in groups to design a simple creative graphic organizer to show what each of the branches of government does.
+After scanning and discussing the first three Articles, have students work in groups to design a simple creative graphic organizer to show the main role of each of the branches of government.

 Optional Extension: Have students complete the handout below, Anticipation Guide, to evaluate how much they already know about services provided by local, state, and federal governments.

 Ask students if they know the name of the governor of their state.
-Do they know their State Senator and State Representative?
-Tell them that they will be going on a technology scavenger hunt to find the answer to these questions.
+Some may know their State Senator and State Representative.
+Tell them that they will each learn about one person and tell the others what they learned.

-Students search the Internet to find the state governor, state senator, and representative for the area.
+Display the Internet to show students where to find the state governor, state senators, and the representative for the area.
 Talk about who they are and show students how to read about their voting record and what they have done for the state.

-Students will each choose one of these people to research.
+Students work in groups to learn and report about these people - assign one per group.
 They will design a flyer to tell others about their government official.
 Discuss the Rubric for Government Official Brochure or Newsletter with students (handout below).
 When finished, students will present the project to the class.

 Explain that government officials work for the common good, for the betterment of all citizens.
 Discuss the meaning of trust and how important it is for a representative of the people to be trustworthy as they serve us.
 Explain that persons who give of their time, talent and treasure (like politicians) and take action for others are philanthropists.